 The judges’ decision is final.
 Each dance school director will receive a copy of the evaluation along with the judges’ comments.

 In case of a tie, the technical not will be privileged.

-The judges will not be informed as to which school is presenting what routine.
-Thus, in order to preserve impartiality during the competition, titles and costumes must NOT indicate the identity of the group or dance school.
+In order to preserve impartiality during the competition, titles and costumes must NOT indicate the identity of the group or dance school.